stocktwits/slate/source/index.html.md

 Parameter | Description
 --------- | -----------
 body | The body of the message.
-This parameter should be URL-encoded or entire request sent as multipart/form-data for all characters to submit properly. <a href='#'>Character count must be under 140.</a> (Required) in_reply_to_message_id | The ID this message replies to, if any.
+This parameter should be URL-encoded or entire request sent as multipart/form-data for all characters to submit properly.
+[Character count must be under 140.](#counting-characters) (Required) in_reply_to_message_id | The ID this message replies to, if any.
 (Optional) chart | Path or URL to file to be uploaded.
 File Formats accepted: JPG, PNG, GIF under 2MB.
 Charts will count as 24 characters in the message body (Optional) sentiment | A sentiment label for the message.
 Acceptable values: bullish, bearish, neutral.
 Defaults to neutral.
 (Optional)